The Ricki Herbert Football Academy has built a strong partnership with top English club Fulham.

 They play at Craven Cottage, a ground where Ricki Herbert made his debut as an international team coach, leading the All Whites onto the pitch to play Australia in 2005.

-Fulham currently play in the English Championship and have a strong youth academy based at the club’s Motspur Park training ground.
+Fulham currently play in the English Premier League and have a strong youth academy based at the club’s Motspur Park training ground.

 Players as young as nine can work with the Fulham academy and are guided to gaining educational qualifications while learning the game.